With former Misfit founder Sonny Vu at the helm, Arevo raises $25 million for its 3D printing tech – TechCrunch

 “We’re making this bike to make a point that we can make complex shapes at a pretty large scale,” Vu said.
 Unlike other companies that sell their printers to manufacturers, Arevo intends to sell parts.
 That’s because the printers are a pretty hefty ticket for anyone to buy.
 At $1 million to $1.4 million, it’s a big ask for a company to acquire if it wants to start using 3D printing.

-On top of that cost, Vu said candidly that the company’s Achilles heel was the post-manufacturing treatment process required to finish the pieces.
+On top of that cost, Vu said candidly that the company’s Achilles’ heel was the post-manufacturing treatment process required to finish the pieces.
 And while Arevo already counts automotive and aerospace companies as customers (including Airbus, which previously invested in the business), Vu wants to bring this to consumers.
 “We’ve had tennis racquet companies, golf clubs, surfboards,” approach Arevo about using the company’s technology, Vu says.

 “We can do about two frames per day per machine,” Vu says of the latest production rates.
-“And coming up with our next gen system we can do about six frames per day.”
+“And coming up with our next-gen system we can do about six frames per day.”

-The ascension of Vu to the chief executive position and the new capital infusion marks the latest chapter for Arevo which is on its third chief executive since it was founded.
+The ascension of Vu to the chief executive position and the new capital infusion marks the latest chapter for Arevo, which is on its third chief executive since it was founded.
 Two years ago, Jim Miller, a former Amazon and Google executive, was brought on board to take the reins at the company.
 Miller’s appointment coincided with a $12.5 million investment round led by Asahi Glass, with Sumitomo Corp., Leslie Ventures and Khosla Ventures participating.
 Miller was involved with collaborating with Studio West on the design of its Superstrata bike.

 Now, Defy Partners and GGV Capital are joining to lead the company’s Series B round with participation from Khosla Ventures, Alabaster and others.
-Brian Shin, a scout with Defy Ventures is joining the board which now counts Bruce Armstrong, from Khosla Ventures, and Hemant Bheda, Arevo’s co-founder as directors (along with Vu).
+Brian Shin, a scout with Defy Ventures is joining the board, which now counts Bruce Armstrong, from Khosla Ventures, and Hemant Bheda, Arevo’s co-founder, as directors (along with Vu).

-“Arevo’s new platform enables fabrication of high strength, low weight carbon fiber parts, currently not possible with today’s standard techniques,” said Trae Vassallo, founding partner at Defy.
+“Arevo’s new platform enables fabrication of high-strength, low-weight carbon fiber parts, currently not possible with today’s standard techniques,” said Trae Vassallo, founding partner at Defy.
 “We are thrilled to be working with the team to help scale up this incredibly impactful technology.”